superguaricho/foxdot-mode/README.md

     Alt-x foxdot ENTER

-to play.
+to start FoxDot.
 The sclang and FoxDot interpreter will launch when you open a .foxdot file.
-If you have problem with foxdot-sc3-mode add instead, and want use an external instance of sclang or scsynth, do:
+If you have problem with foxdot-sc3-mode and want use an external instance of sclang or scsynth, do:

     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
     (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)